MetaArivu/ms-quickstart/README.md

-# microservice-template
+# Microservice Template

+Microservice Template gives you a

+1. SpringBoot App template with
+2. Open API 3 Ex,
+3. Spring Actuator,
+4. Spring Sleuth and
-Microservice Template gives you a SpringBoot App template with Open API 3 Ex, Actuator, Sleuth and Pom file with Fat and Thin jar file creation and Dockerfile for containerisation.
+5. Pom file with (SpringBoot) Fat and Thin (Maven) jar file creation and
+6. Dockerfile for containerisation.